JugendRettet/php-ip-anonymizer/README.md

 The IPv6 address `2001:0db8:85a3:08d3:1319:8a2e:0370:7347` is anonymized by default to `2001:0db8:85a3::`.

 The IP address is expected to occur on the beginning of the line.
-A delimiter can can be given as argument.
+A delimiter can can be given as first argument.
+The output will be written to a file when given as second argument.

 ## Example